 UN 3480 and UN 3481 (Transport of lithium-ion batteries)

-This certificate ensures that a manufacturer operates an effective quality management system.
-A battery container with ISO 9001 certification is produced according to strict quality standards, enhancing the reliability and lifespan of the product.ISO 14001 (Environmental Management System)
+This certificate ensures that a manufacturer maintains an effective quality management system.
+A battery container with ISO 9001 certification is produced according to strict quality standards, enhancing the product's reliability and lifespan.ISO 14001 (Environmental Management System)

 Safety: Prevent overheating, explosions, and other risks.

-Regulations around battery storage are constantly evolving, especially due to the rapid growth of renewable energy and electrical mobility.
+Regulations around battery storage are constantly evolving, especially due to the rapid growth of renewable energy and electric mobility.
 New standards and stricter safety regulations are regularly introduced to minimize the risks of lithium-ion batteries.

-Yes, within the EU, a CE marking is required to demonstrate that the product meets safety and environmental standards.
+Yes, within the EU, CE marking is required to demonstrate that the product meets safety and environmental standards.

 2. What is the difference between UN 3480 and UN 3481?